Degree

 Tuition & Fees

-This information shows the tuition fees for the M.F.A program in creative writing.
+This information shows the tuition fees for the MFA program in creative writing.
 Explanations of residency-only and additional fees follow the table.

 For information about financial aid, go to Graduate School Financial Aid.